dannyshin0510/daily-refresh/README.md

 As an example, COVID-19 live tracker is included to illustrate the functionality of the notifier.

 **TO USE:**
-Create a config.py dile in /daily-project with the following format:
+Create a config.py file in /daily-project with the following format:

 EMAIL_ADDRESS = "<<FROM_EMAIL>>"